yashone7/yashone7/README.md

 ## Hi There, I'm Yashwanth 👋

-I'm a software engineer in TCS.
+I'm a software engineer in Carrier Corporation.
 To me software engineering is like LEGO.
 You can build anything!